Curaçao Gaming Authority (CGA) Licensed Casinos

 The LOK is a genuine signal that Curaçao is serious about shedding its reputation as a soft jurisdiction.
 Whether that reputation fully changes will depend on how consistently the CGA enforces the new rules over time.

-The framework is sound, but the enforcement track record takes years to establish.
 What we can say is that any casino on Vistagamble's Curaçao list has been reviewed against the new standards, not the old ones.

 Every operator must incorporate a legal entity under Curaçao law with its registered seat on the island, and appoint at least one resident managing director.
 Before a licence is granted, operators must submit a full description of all products and services they intend to offer, including game types, platform details, and technical infrastructure.